anandshah0712/Udacity-Datalake-Project/Readme.md

-# Udacity-Datalake_Project
-Repository contains all the files that were part of the Udacity Datalake Project

 Sparkify Data Lake Project with Apache Spark
 - The purpose of this project is to build an ETL pipeline that will be able to extract song and log data from an S3 bucket, process the data using Spark and load the data back into s3 as a set of dimensional tables in spark parquet files and this helps analysts to continue finding insights on what their users are listening to.